trothr/ductwork/Specification.md

 * labeled streams

-The parser easily assembles multi-stream pipelines using labels.
+The parser can assemble multi-stream pipelines using labels.
 This makes for a superset of shell pipeline syntax.

 ## Differences from CMS/TSO Pipelines